rhargreaves/dog-walking/README.md

 ## CI/CD

 Deployed using GitHub Actions.
-There's a CloudFormation template in [deploy-infra](deploy-infra) for setting up a IAM role to deploy this service.
+There's a CloudFormation template in [infra/baseline](infra/baseline) for setting up a IAM role to deploy this service.

 ## Proof-of-concept tradeoffs